Engraving a bracelet – 5 easy methods for everyone

 Steps for engraving a bracelet with a rotary tool or engraving pen:

-Step 1: Select and prepare your bracelet
+Step 1: Select and prepare the bracelet

 Clean the surface and securely fix the bracelet with a clamp.

-Step 2: Sketch out the design
+Step 2: Sketch the design

-Step 3: Select a suitable milling cutter
+Step 3: Choose suitable burr

-Step 4: Engraving
+Step 4: Engrave

 Start the tool at low to medium speed and carefully trace the design.